AxelTerizaki/soramimi-to-ass/README.md

 This nodeJS module converts Soramimi karaoke files (.txt) to Substation Alpha/Aegisub files (.ass).

-Soramimi karaoke's software and lyric files can be found at their official site
+Soramimi karaoke's software and lyrics files can be found at their official site

 * [http://www.soramimi.nl/](http://www.soramimi.nl/)